-- Discourage the amount and type of region-serving commercial development while encouraging Town-serving ones. - Control the pace, type, and intensity of redevelopment activity in the Town. - Encourage Manage development and redevelopment at lower density levels than existing zoning allows, except for redevelopment where maintaining previous densities and/or intensities are allowed after unintentional damage or destruction, such as by fire or other casualty, act of terrorism, war or act of God or nature (and with approval from Florida Department of Environmental Protection (FDEP) if building east of the Coastal Construction Control Line (CCCL).
+- Discourage the amount and type of region-serving commercial development while encouraging Town-serving ones. - Control the pace, type, and intensity of redevelopment activity in older areas within of in the Town. - Encourage development and redevelopment at lower density levels than existing zoning allows, except for redevelopment where maintaining previous densities and/or intensities are allowed after unintentional damage or destruction, such as by fire or other casualty, act of terrorism, war or act of God or nature (and with approval from Florida Department of Environmental Protection (FDEP) if building east of the Coastal Construction Control Line (CCCL).